Ensemble Program Overview

 Process

-A CTSI Project Manager is assigned to each team to assist during the “Pre-Ensemble” stage and throughout the Ensemble formation, proposal development, and the conduct of research.
-Successful proposals must: (a) describe the importance of the unmet patient medical need, (b) identify the requisite, robust team of expertise with diverse stakeholder composition and various beneficial resources, e.g., patient cohorts, community partners, tissue samples, data sets, etc., and (c) discuss potential products that result from the research.
+A CTSI Project Manager supports each team during the "Pre-Ensemble" stage and throughout Ensemble formation, proposal development, and research.
+Successful proposals must: (a) highlight the unmet patient medical need, (b) identify a diverse team with various resources (e.g., patient cohorts, community partners), and

 Integrated Clinical and Research Ensemble Clusters